szerhusenBC/jwt-spring-security-demo/README.md

     driver-class-name: com.mysql.jdbc.Driver
 ```

+*Hint:* For other databases like MySQL sequences don't work for ID generation.
+So you have to change the GenerationType in the entity beans to 'AUTO' or 'IDENTITY'.

-You can find a reference of all properties [here](http://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html).
+You can find a reference of all application properties [here](http://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html).

 ##External resources